Em Rusciano

-Emelia Rachael Rusciano is an Australian comedian, singer-songwriter, television and radio presenter, podcaster, author and entertainer.
+Emelia Rachael Rusciano (born 1979) is an Australian comedian, singer-songwriter, television and radio presenter, podcaster, author and entertainer.

 Early life

 Rusciano was born and raised in Greensborough, Victoria, and grew up in Diamond Creek and Warrandyte.
 She attended Eltham College and Forest Hill College.

 Career

 Rusciano has appeared on All Star Family Feud, The Circle, The Project, Studio 10 and Hughesy, We Have a Problem.

 Rusciano competed on the second season of Australian Idol, where she finished in ninth place.

 In 2009, Rusciano left the 92.9 breakfast show in Perth after four years and returned to Melbourne.
 From August 2012 to May 2013, she co-hosted the radio show Mamamia Today with Dave Thornton on the Today Network.

 In January 2016, Rusciano toured Australia with her stand-up comedy show, Em Rusciano Is Not a Diva.

 In June 2016, Rusciano joined the Hit Network to host The Em Rusciano Show on Sunday nights.

 Rusciano published her memoir Try Hard: Tales from the Life of a Needy Overachiever on 26 October 2016.

 In January 2017, Rusciano was announced as one of two hosts for 2Day FM's new breakfast show.
 She left the show in September 2018, due to her pregnancy.
 Rusciano admitted her time at 2Day FM was a "mixed bag".

 In 2021, Rusciano appeared on season three of The Masked Singer Australia and finished runner-up as “Dolly”.

 Rusciano was nominated for the 2024 AACTA Audience Choice Award for Favourite Media Personality (and was noted as "Best on Ground" by Fashion Critical at the red carpet event).